 Easy online 3D printing

-Upload your 3D design using our cost calculator.
+Upload your 3D design using our online cost calculator.
 We accept many file formats, such as STL & OBJ’s.

-We have a wide range of to choose from.
+We have a wide range of materials to choose from.
 See what best suits your needs, part design and finish.

 Pay for your 3D prints with most card types and receive your parts in 7-10 days.

 3D printing service